wuyang1002431655/tango_with_django_19/manuscript/chapter2.md

 If you already have Python 2.7/3.5 and Django 1.9 installed and are familiar with the technologies mentioned, then you can skip straight to the [Django Basics chapter](#chapter-django-basics).
 Otherwise, below we provide an overview of the different components and why they are important.
 We also provide a series of pointers on how to setup the various components.

->I ###Development Environment Protocol
+I> ###Development Environment
->I
+I>
->I Setting up your development environment is pretty tedious and often a real pain because you only do >I it occasionally.
-So creating a protocol like this and noting it down
+I> Setting up your development environment is pretty tedious and often a real pain because you only do it occasionally.
->I will save you a lot of hassle in the future.
+I> Below we have put together the list of core technologies you need to get started and pointers on how to install them I> It is a good idea when setting up your environment to note down the steps you took - because invariably you will forget I> the next time you go to re-install everything on a new machine or someone else's machine.

 ## Python